Qorokwe Camp: Our full report

 Our view

-Qorokwe Camp is modern in design – we think it’s stunning, but it may not suit guests who are looking for a more traditional tented, safari camp.
+Qorokwe Camp is modern in design – we think it’s very smart, but it won't suit guests who are looking for a more traditional tented, safari camp.
 The predator sightings in this area seem to be as good as those a little further to the north, and - although the guiding wasn’t outstanding – we were treated to great game viewing (including on one occasion a cheetah kill right outside camp).
 With delicious food and friendly staff, we rate it very highly for a luxury, Delta camp experience.

 Geographics